 Josh Weinberg is Programme Manager at the Water Resources department at Stockholm International Water Institute (SIWI).
 He has 15 years of experience in the fields of water and environmental governance.
 He has worked with the development and implementation of the source-to-sea approach and helped initiate the formation of the Action Platform for Source-to-Sea Management.

 Greg Leslie is the Director of the Global Water Institute, University of New South Wales, and a Professor in the School of Chemical Engineering at UNSW Sydney.
 He specializes in systems analysis for water and wastewater treatment processes for municipal, industrial and agricultural applications.
-He has served on the Desalination Guidelines Technical Committee for the World Health Organisation, the Water Issue Committee for the National Health and Medical Research Council and the Independent Advisory Panel for the Orange County Groundwater Replenishment Project.
+He has served on the Desalination Guidelines Technical Committee for the World Health Organization, the Water Issue Committee for the National Health and Medical Research Council and the Independent Advisory Panel for the Orange County Groundwater Replenishment Project.